-Pursuant to the terms of a license agreement with the City of Hartford (the owner of the Stadium), CRDA will manage the renovation project, utilizing $10 million in State general obligation bonds secured for the project.
-CRDA will also contract with a venue management company to handle day-to-day Stadium operations.
+Pursuant to the terms of a license agreement with the City of Hartford (the owner of the Stadium), CRDA managed the renovation project, utilizing $10 million in State general obligation bonds secured for the project.
+CRDA also contracted with a venue management company to handle day-to-day Stadium operations for the first year.
 The City will maintain ownership of Dillon and oversee the scheduling of school and community events in order to ensure public access.

-Hartford Sports Group (“HSG”) has secured a United Soccer League (“USL”) soccer franchise to play at Dillon.
-On July 11, 2018, the newly christened “Hartford Athletic” team was formally welcomed into the USL by League President Jake Edwards at a press conference here in the City.
+Hartford Sports Group (“HSG”) secured a United Soccer League (“USL”) soccer franchise to play at Dillon.
+On July 11, 2018, the newly christened “Hartford Athletics” team was formally welcomed into the USL by League President Jake Edwards at a press conference here in the city.

-- Replacement of existing wooden and metal bleachers with all new metal bleachers to create seating capacity of 5,500.
+- Replacement of existing wooden and metal bleachers with new metal bleachers to create a seating capacity of 5,500.